BIOTOXIN

 Antibodies are connected to the column and the zeranol in the sample is extracted, filtered, and diluted, and then passed slowly through the zeranol immunoaffinity column.
 The target substances bind to the antibodies in the column and the immunoaffinity column is then washed to remove other unrelated substances that have not been bound.
 Zeranol is eluted with methanol and then injected into an analytical instrument for detection.

 Aspergillus flavus produces only B-type aflatoxins.
-Aflatoxin M1/M2 is the hydroxylated metabolite of aflatoxin B1/B2 and can be found in milk or milk products obtained from livestock that have ingested contaminated feed.
+Aflatoxin M1/M2 is the hydroxylated metabolite of aflatoxin B1/Band can be found in milk or milk products obtained from livestock that have ingested contaminated feed.
 The detection of mycotoxin residues such as Aflatoxin M1/M2 in raw milk is of great concern for the dairy industry because of the potential interfering and adverse effects of mycotoxin residues frequently found in raw milk.

 Principle: